dominiceggerman/PointCapacity/README.md

 password: YYYYY
 ```

-#### Using query.txt:
+#### Using saved queries and query.txt:
-*Start date is coded as MM-DD-YYYY.
+- Start date is coded as MM-DD-YYYY.
-*End date can be a date, or "today", which will generate the current date.
+- End date can be a date, or "today", which will generate the current date.
-*Pipeline ID is the id of a particular pipeline.
+- Pipeline ID is the id of a particular pipeline.
-*Point names are the list of points / a point that you want to graph nominations for.
+- Point names are the list of points / a point that you want to graph nominations for.
 Multiple points can be comma separated: `point_names: wagoner east,wagoner west,ramapo AGT`

 The names will be search for using an ILIKE '%XXXXX%' SQL query, so entering "Wagoner", will search for locations with with strings that match that entry.
 You can select one or multiple of the entries once the command has run.